skagra/space-invaders/README.md

   *  [x] It moves more quickly when travelling to the right than when travelling to the left.
   *  [x] One of the missile types is disabled.
 * [x] The seeker missile fires only every other time it is eligible to fire.
+* [x] The direction of the saucer ship is determined by the number of player shots fired.
+The saucer launches on a timer, but will not launch if fewer than 8 aliens remain or if the alien pack is above a Y threshold.
+The *mystery* score for destroying the saucer is determined via a lookup indexed by the number of player shots fired.
 * [x] Alien missiles move at 4 pixels on each animation cycle until there are 8 or fewer aliens remaining at which point this changes to 5 pixels.
 * [x] Although the arcade machine was monochrome, gels were applied to the CRT to add some colour.

 Much of this detail was revealed via the excellent ROM disassembly work on the [Computer Archeology](https://www.computerarcheology.com/Arcade/SpaceInvaders/) site.